A series for personal development and reflection

 This program was designed to: 1) to expose you to industry options, 2) provide guided, deep personal reflection about your own career path and your strengths, 3) and create opportunities for community building among your peers, and time to meet and ask questions directly of working engineers.
-This will be achieved through a blended format of short panels interspersed with small group reflection activities.
+Sessions are a blend of panels, small group discussion and reflection activities.

 Leadership Quick Dip